 When selected, the assistant will produce annotation suggestions that will look like segmentation mask shapes with a dotted border.

-Notice that these shapes can have different colors.
-These colors are the same as your label classes, but a bit more transparent.
-What you are shown here are potential objects that our model has found in your image, and what label class the algorithm thinks the object has.
+Please notice that these shapes can have different colors.
+The colors are the same as in your label classes but more transparent.
+So, the assistant's output can be interpreted as the potential shape of each instance the model has found in your image and the label class for each object.

-You can also accept all suggestions, as we do in the GIF above, by pressing "enter".
+You can also accept all suggestions by pressing "Enter".

-If you don’t see any shapes or if they are not covering the objects in the way that you want, you can adjust the confidence modifier.
+If you do not see any shapes or they are not covering the objects as you want, please try adjusting the model’s confidence modifier.

-You might be underwhelmed by the first results from our assistants.
+The first results from our assistants might underwhelm you.
 This is perfectly normal.
-What makes Hasty different, is that our AI assistants improve the more data they see.
+What makes Hasty different is that our AI assistants improve the more data they see.
 After 10 images, you might have a 10% assistance rate (percentage of annotations created by assistants).
 This is fine.
 When you've annotated 100 images, it might be 40-65%.
-When you have thousands of images annotated, we can offer very high percentages of automation - everything from 98% to 92% - depending on the use case.
+When you have thousands of pictures annotated, we can offer remarkably high percentages of automation - everything from 98% to 92% - depending on the use case.

-This modifier controls which potential shapes you are shown.
+This modifier controls which potential segmentation masks are shown.
 The higher the confidence value, the fewer potential shapes you see, but those shapes are the ones that our model is the most confident in.
 The modifier can be changed by adjusting the value in the tool settings bar or by using the hotkeys “,” and “.”.